jsohlendorff/continuous_time_LTMLE/article.typ

 given by $N^c (t) = bb(1) {C <= t}$.

-We will introduce the notation necessary to discuss the algorithm for the the ICE-IPCW estimator in Section @alg:ipcwice and later discuss the assumptions necessary for consistency of the ICE-IPCW estimator in Section @section:conditions.
+We will introduce the notation necessary to discuss the algorithm for the the ICE-IPCW estimator in @alg:ipcwice and later discuss the assumptions necessary for consistency of the ICE-IPCW estimator in @section:conditions.
 In the remainder of the paper, we will assume that $C != event(k)$ for all $k$ with probability 1.